techidaily/site-vimeo-videos/source/_posts/in-2024-flashback-to-fame-vimeo-glimpse.md

  Mar 27, 2024• Proven solutions

- More and more people are using mobile technology on the go, which is why Vimeo have introduced[Vimeo Cameo](https://itunes.apple.com/us/app/cameo-video-editor-and-movie-maker/id988821661?mt=8).
+ More and more people are using mobile technology on the go, which is why Vimeo have introduced [Vimeo Cameo](https://itunes.apple.com/us/app/cameo-video-editor-and-movie-maker/id988821661?mt=8).
 It is basically an app that can be used by your iOS device to upload, as a video editor and professionally adapt with different styles and effects.
 Once the video is complete then you are able to upload it straight from your mobile device to the Vimeo site.

 ## Editing features